 See our Featured Projects List for a running list of prospective and active projects related to targeting aid.

-As the initiative evolves, we will share resources and information with our network through an online hub, regular webinars, and strategic matchmaking activities.
+As the initiative evolves, we are sharing future funding opportunities, latest targeting research, and resources with our network through our newsletter, webinars, and strategic matchmaking activities.

 Copyright 2021.
 All Rights Reserved